larsjuhljensen/tagger/README.md

 By default, pairs are given a score of 1 if they occur in the same document, a score of 2 if they occur in the same paragraph, and a score of 0.2 if they occur in the same sentence.
 The parameter a in the following formula controls the weight of the normalization factor (actually, 1-a is the exponent on the normalization factor, but let's not be too pedantic).

+c_ij (co-occurrence) = (sum(delta_s(i,j) * w_s + delta_p(i,j) * w_p + delta_d(i,j) * w_d)) * w_c

+Where s=sentence, p=paragraph, d=document and c=corpus. w_x stands for x-weight. delta_s(i,j) evaluates to 1 if term i and j occur in the same sentence and 0 otherwise and similarly for paragraphs and documents.

+Noted that corpus weights (w_c) are input from a optional input file, this file should contain 2 columns, the first column is PubMed ID and the second column is its corpus weight (if a document/PubMed ID is not assigned a weight, then the default weight is 1.0).

 score = c_ij^a * ( c_ij * c_.. / c_i. * c_.j )^(1-a)

 Where . is shorthand for "count over all entities of the given type".

-These values can be set with the --document-weight, --paragraph-weight, --sentence-weight and --normalization-factor command line options respectively.
+These values can be set with the --corpus-weights, --document-weight, --paragraph-weight, --sentence-weight and --normalization-factor command line options respectively.

 #### Deprecated: Organism ####